1981 Pacific hurricane season: Other systems

-Per the Japan Meteorological Agency, Typhoon Freda briefly existed in the basin as a dissipating tropical storm before being absorbed by another extratropical low on March 17, but the system is not recognized by neither NHC nor CPHC.
+Per the Japan Meteorological Agency, Typhoon Freda briefly existed in the basin as a dissipating tropical storm before being absorbed by another extratropical low on March 17, but the system is not recognized by either NHC or CPHC.

 On August 4, a tropical depression developed 800 mi southwest of Cabo San Lucas.
 Despite being over warm sea surface temperatures, the depression dissipated the following day as wind shear began to significantly increase.
 Thus, the depression was never named, and never had any effects on land.
 Two weeks later, a tropical disturbance developed 210 mi south-southeast of Socorro Island drifted north-northwest of a couple of days before organizing into a tropical depression a short distance southwest of Cabo San Lucas.
 Despite being located over warm sea surface temperatures, it failed to intensify.
 Tropical Depression Nine-E moved westward for 12 hours prior to dissipation.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1981.
-Names that were not assigned are marked in gray.
-This was the first time most of these names were used since the modern lists began, except for Fernanda, Hilary, and Norma which were previously used in the old four-year lists.
-No names were retired, so this list was used again in the 1987 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1981.
+Most of these names were used for the first time, except for Fernanda, Hilary, and Norma, which were previously used in the old four-year lists.
+No names were retired from this list following the season, and it was next used (expanded to include "X", "Y", and "Z" names) for the 1987 season.

-In addition, 1981 was the first season in which the modern set of central Pacific hurricane naming lists was in effect, though no storms were named during the season.
+Had any tropical storms formed in the North Pacific from 140°W to the International Date Line, their names would have come from a series of four rotating lists.
+Names are used one after the other without regard to year, thus when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Named storms in the table above that crossed into the area during the year are noted (*).